 Register Online for Training

-To become a volunteer tutor you will need to attend our training where you will find out more about the program, learn tutoring skills and receive your ‘Tutor Manual’.
-There are two compulsory sessions (a Monday night and full day Saturday), with intakes running monthly.
+To become a volunteer tutor you will need to attend a compulsory VoRTCS Family Tutor Information and Training session where you will find out more about the program, learn essential tutoring skills and receive your ‘Tutor Manual’.
+These sessions are run monthly for most of the year and you will only need to attend one session.

-In the first session, it is consider an ‘information session’ where you will gain an understanding of the program and hear from experienced volunteers who will share their stories and answer your questions.
-In the second session, you’ll learn more about the practice of tutoring, such as language teaching techniques, working with culturally and linguistically diverse (CALD) communities and working with children, including child safety and risk management strategies.
+During this session, you will gain an understanding of the program and hear from experienced volunteers who will share their stories and answer your questions.
+You’ll also learn more about the practice of tutoring, such as language teaching techniques, working with culturally and linguistically diverse (CALD) communities and working with children, including child safety and risk management strategies.
 You’ll also hear about how we match your volunteer team to a refugee family and when you can start tutoring!